 APPROACHING HER BERTH.
 A striking photograph of the Cunard White Star liner Berengaria (ex-Imperator, 52,101 tons), assisted by tugs, coming into the Cunard pier.
 The greatest liner piers are on the west side of Manhattan Island, facing the Hudson River.
 The length of the Hudson River piers has recently been increased from 900 feet to 1,100 feet, to accommodate such vessels as the Queen Mary and the Normandie.

 ON the often stormy route across the North Sea between Esbjerg, the Danish port on the west coast of Jutland, and Harwich, in Essex, a daily service is maintained by the United Steamship Company of Copenhagen.
 The passage in either direction occupies twenty-three to twenty-four hours, with fast train connexions at either end, Esbjerg being linked by rail with Copenhagen and Harwich with London.
 The vessels may aptly be described as “all-purpose” ships, for they carry not only passengers, but also refrigerated produce, general cargo and mails.
-To maintain a daily service in either direction, except Sundays, there are four vessels.
-They are diesel-driven and are of what is known as awning deck type.

 LOOKING ACROSS THE EAST RIVER from Brooklyn to Manhattan Island.
 Either side of the river is bordered with docks.
 On the New York side are docks of the Ward Line (New York and Cuba Mail Steamship Co) and of the Porto Rico Line.
 Behind these docks rises New York’s imposing array of skyscrapers.
 The whole of the south end of Manhattan Island, facing East River and Hudson River, is lined with piers and landing places, which are thus easily accessible from the heart of New York City.